Higher education in Portugal: Overview

 After 2006, with the approval of new legislation on the frame of the Bologna Process, any polytechnic or university institution of Portugal is able to award a first cycle of study, known as licenciatura (licentiate) plus a second cycle which confers a mestrado (master's degree).
 Before then, only university institutions awarded master's degrees.
 All institutions award master's degrees after a second cycle of study, and some universities award integrated master's degrees (joint degrees) through a longer single cycle of study, with fields such as medicine having an initial 6-year study cycle needed for a master's degree.
 Doutoramentos (PhD degrees) are only awarded by university institutions.
 Only university institutions carry out fundamental research in addition to research and development.
-However, since after the Bologna Process (2006/2007) an increasingly large number of polytechnical institutions have established to some extent their own research and development units.
+However, since after the Bologna Process (2006/2007) an increasingly large number of polytechnic institutions have established to some extent their own research and development units.

 There are also special higher education institutions linked with the military and the police.
 These institutions generally have good reputations and are popular among students because their courses are a passport to the military/police career.
 These state-run institutions are the Air Force Academy, the Military Academy, the Naval School and the Instituto Superior de Ciências Policiais e Segurança Interna.

 According to the OECD's Programme for International Student Assessment (PISA), the average Portuguese 15-year-old student was for many years underrated and underachieving in terms of reading literacy, mathematics and science knowledge in the OECD, nearly tied with the Italian and just above those from countries like Greece, Turkey and Mexico.
 However, since 2010, PISA results for Portuguese students improved dramatically.
 If this was true, it could be translated into a higher average level of readiness and academic skill among freshmen attending Portuguese universities and other higher education institutions.
 However, the Portuguese Ministry of Education announced a 2010 report published by its office for educational evaluation GAVE (Gabinete de Avaliação do Ministério da Educação) which criticized the results of PISA 2009 report and claimed that the average Portuguese teenage student had profound handicaps in terms of expression, communication and logic, as well as a low performance when asked to solve problems.
 They also claimed that those fallacies are not exclusive of Portugal but indeed occur in other countries due to the way PISA was designed.